Site Index | Site Disclaimer

 The MicroEnterprise Journal printed an article titled "Fighting Back (and Winning) in Trademark-land" about Tabberone's fight with Major League Baseball Properties.
 CLICK HERE to read the article.

 On August 1, 2001, we had three eBay auctions terminated by Warner Brothers.
-After some heated exchanges with Warner Brothers' representatives, Warner Brothers backed of and agreed they had made a mistake.
+After some heated exchanges with Warner Brothers' representatives, Warner Brothers backed off and agreed they had made a mistake.
 They unconditionally re-instated our auctions on August 3rd.
 Since then, we have been the recipient of threats and/or terminated auctions by M&M/Mars, Precious Moments, Disney Enterprises, Major League Baseball Properties, Yates Racing, Vittoria North America, Shabby Chic, Wiggles, Bratz (MGA Entertainment), United Media (Peanuts fabric), E!
-Entertaimnment Television, Frederick's of Hollywood, Sanrio, and more.
+Entertainment Television, Frederick's of Hollywood, Sanrio, Debbie Mumm and more.

 There are a lot of companies who are using the Digital Millennium Copyright Act ("DMCA") to interfere with legitimate small businesses.
-Tabberone is not condoning or promoting trademark infringement or copyright infringement but there are many non-infringing businesses being caught up in the "infringement witch hunt" being conducted by corporate lawyers who should know better.
+Tabberone is not condoning or promoting trademark infringement or copyright infringement but there are many non-infringing businesses being caught up in the "infringement witch hunt" being conducted by corporate lawyers who know better but use intimidation and fear to stop legitimate auctions.
 In their aggressive and all encompassing efforts to pretend to protect the trademarks and copyrights of their clients, these unethical corporate thugs in Armani suits are deliberately misstating trademark and copyright law to coerce small home-based businesses into submitting to their demands.
+And we support these statements with facts.

 How do we know this?
 Read on.